Bruxism (Jaw Clench)

 Bruxism, commonly referred to as jaw clench or tooth grinding, is a disorder of repetitive, unconscious contraction of the associated jaw muscles.
 Left untreated bruxism can lead to tooth attrition, sleep apnoea, migraines and tension headaches.

-Injections of Botulinum Toxin Type A (Botox) is commonly used to treat severe bruxism that has not previously responded to conventional methods of treatment.
-A dilute solution of the toxin partially paralyses the muscles and lessens the ability to forcefully clench the jaw and/or grind the teeth.
+Injectable treatment is commonly used to treat severe bruxism that has not previously responded to conventional methods of treatment.
+Similar to anti-wrinkle treatments, these injections work to paralyse the muscles and lessen the ability to forcefully clench the jaw and/or grind the teeth.